-My final decision is that I uphold this complaint against HSBC UK Bank Plc and require them to compensate Mr V, as set out above.
+My final decision is that I uphold this complaint against HSBC UK Bank Plc trading as first direct and require them to compensate Mr and Mrs S, as set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr V to accept or reject my decision before 16 January 2025.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr S and Mrs S to accept or reject my decision before 16 January 2025.

-Lisa Lowe
+Lisa Lowe Ombudsman

-Ombudsman

-^{} If HSBC considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mr V how much it's taken off.
-It should also give Mr V a tax deduction certificate if he asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+^{} If First Direct considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mr and Mrs S how much it's taken off.
+It should also give Mr and Mrs S a tax deduction certificate if they ask for one, so they can reclaim the tax from HM Revenue & Customs if appropriate.